 As I nervously tore through Schulz’s piece, I began to rethink my decisions to rent in a brick building, to live without an earthquake kit, and to read such a terrifying article in the first place.
-But the one thing I never reconsidered was my decision to move to the Pacific Northwest last year.
-Cascadia subduction zone or not, I still count myself as incredibly fortunate to live in this region, where I am every day inspired by the warmth of the people around me, my constant closeness to nature, and the wild beauty of the mountains, forests, and coastlines.
+But the one thing I never reconsidered was my decision to move to the Pacific Northwest in 2014.
+Cascadia subduction zone or not, I still count myself as incredibly fortunate to live in this region, where I am everyday inspired by the warmth of the people around me and the wild beauty of the mountains, forests, and coastlines.

 One such extraordinary landscape can be found 65 miles north of Seattle in the Salish Sea, where killer whales, bald eagles, and a few lucky humans make their homes in the San Juan Islands.
-Isolated and tranquil, these 172 named islands and reefs are an ideal destination for kayakers, cyclists, hikers, wildlife enthusiasts, and long weekenders in search of a place to recharge their batteries.
+Isolated and tranquil, these 172 named islands and reefs are an ideal destination for kayakers, cyclists, whale-watchers, and long weekenders in search of a place to recharge their batteries.

 So hop on a ferry and break out your binoculars.
 We’re going to the San Juan Islands for the next three days.